hafizshakeel/nlp-transformer-architectures/README.md

 ```

 Each implementation folder contains its own detailed README with specific information about the model architecture, training procedure, and usage instructions.

+## License
+This project is licensed under the MIT License.

+## Contact
+Email: hafizshakeel1997@gmail.com